Mike Pence: UN must disinvite Maduro, deem Juan Guaido as Venezuelan leader

 “It’s time for the United Nations to speak,” the vice president told the security council in New York.

-Mr. Pence said the Trump administration will announce additional sanctions against the Maduro regime, on top of previous moves to crack down on state-owned oil and shipping companies and gold mines.
+Mr. Pence said the Trump administration will announce additional sanctions against the Maduro regime, on top of previous moves to crack down on state-own oil and shipping companies and gold mines.

-He also said the U.S. will release an additional $60 million in aid on Wednesday, as it seeks a peaceful transition to new leadership.
+He also said the U.S. is releasing an additional $60 million Wednesday to help the 3 million-plus Venezuelans displaced by the crisis, bringing total American aid to nearly $260 million since fiscal 2017, as it seeks a peaceful transition to new leadership.

 “But all options are on the table,” Mr. Pence said.